The Clear Edge

 • System ready to implement (already spec’d, already priced)

-The shift: From “free capital then find opportunity” to “find opportunity then free capital to fund it.”
+The shift is from “free capital then find opportunity” to “find opportunity then free capital to fund it.”

-Expected result: Capital deployment within 2 weeks of freeing (vs. 8-12 weeks of searching for opportunities after capital is freed).
+Expected result: you deploy capital within 2 weeks of freeing it, instead of spending 8–12 weeks searching for opportunities after the cash is already available.

 Problem 10: Team resists separate accounts, claiming “too complex”

-Symptoms: You implement profit-first with four accounts.
-The bookkeeper or assistant complains it’s confusing.
-Bills get paid from the wrong account.
-System degrades.
+Symptoms: you implement profit-first with four accounts, the bookkeeper or assistant says it feels confusing, bills get paid from the wrong account, and the system starts to break down.

 Solution: